Stanford University

 Clinical Assistant Professor, Medicine - Infectious Diseases

 BioDr.
-Zimmet is a board-certified Infectious Disease specialist with a focus on caring for immunocompromised patients, including those who have undergone solid organ or bone marrow transplantation.
-He is interested in antimicrobial stewardship, especially in immunocompromised patients, as well as education and mentorship of trainees.
+Zimmet is a board-certified Infectious Disease specialist with a focus on caring for immunocompromised patients, including those who have undergone solid organ or bone marrow transplantation as well as patients with cancer.
+He is an associate medical director of the antimicrobial stewardship program at Stanford Health Care, where he leads stewardship efforts in immunocompromised patients.
+He also has a great interest in clinical reasoning and the education and mentorship of trainees.